Tevis Cup – 100 Miles – One Day

 This clinic is the perfect opportunity for a rider and horse to learn and practice the skills essential for successfully riding the Tevis.

-Your ‘classroom’ is the large, covered arena located at Cool Hills Ranch, owned by Cris Grey.
+Your ‘classroom’ will be the large, covered arena located at Cool Hills Ranch, owned by Cris Grey.
 Your instructors will be experienced Tevis riders, led by Erin McChesney, two time Tevis Cup AND Haggin Cup Winner, dressage instructor, endurance coach, USEF-WDAA western dressage judge, and NATRC Leisure Judge.

-Riders will end this fun day of learning with a relaxing five-mile Night Ride along the beautiful Olmstead trails.
+Riders will end this fun day of learning with a relaxing one hour night ride on the beautiful Olmstead trails.

 - Clinic Entry – $140

-- Auditors – $40- Food will be included for participants and auditors.
+- Auditors – $40- Food is included for participants and auditors

 Tevis Training Ride